European-Cyclists-Federation/European-Cyclists-Federation.github.io/CycleRight/README.md

 ---
-layout: default
+layout: cycleright
-title: ECF Cycle Infrastructure Tracker for CycleRight
+title: ECF Cycling Infrastructure Tracker for CycleRight
-description: Cycle infrastructure data extracted from OpenStreetMap for the purpose of the CycleRight project
+description: Cycle infrastructure data extracted from OpenStreetMap for the purpose of the CycleRight project - DRAFT
 ---

 # Maps